prashant1k99/node-grpc-example/README.md

 ```

 To make requests to a gRPC service from a browser, you'll need to use gRPC-Web, which is a variant of gRPC that's designed to work over HTTP/1.1 and HTTP/2.
 You'll also need a proxy to translate between gRPC-Web requests and gRPC responses.
 Envoy is a popular proxy for this purpose.

+4. Issues to handle when using grpc, falsy values such as `false`, `0`, etc. are passed as null